Gosport: Sport

-The town of Gosport has many sports clubs and organisations including boxing, judo, angling, rugby, cricket, football, model yachting, sailing, and hockey.
+The town of Gosport has many sports clubs and organisations including boxing, judo, angling, rugby, cricket, football, model yachting, sailing, and ice hockey.

 Gosport Borough F.C. play their home games at Privett Park and cater for players of either sex from age six upwards.
 The club play in the Southern Football League and represent the town at a national level in the FA Cup and FA Trophy.
 The area also has another Non-League football club Fleetlands F.C. who play at Lederle Lane Stadium.

 RMLI Gosport F.C. were a former team to represent the town winning the 1910 FA Amateur Cup.

-In 2018, in response to a large demand for amateur Saturday football, Rowner Rovers Football Club (known also as "The Ravens") was formed by Irishman, Timothy Stickland and the now Havant and Waterlooville Women's FC manager, Ben Evans.
-Evans left soon after the club's formation due to commitments with Southampton Football Club.
-The Ravens play in the Mid Solent Adult Football League (formerly the Portsmouth Saturday League) and are the only representative of Gosport in amateur Saturday football.
-Their kit comprises red and black stripes, black (originally grey) shorts, and black socks.
-In 2022, Stickland handed control of the club to James Dedman before retiring as Player/Manager/Chairman due to work and family commitments.

-Gosport and Fareham Rugby Football Club has 6 senior sides, a Ladies team, and 10 youth sides.
+Gosport and Fareham Rugby Football Club has six senior sides, a Ladies team, and 10 youth sides.
 Gosport Borough Hockey Club, based at St Vincent College, has three Men's teams, a Ladies team and Junior teams.

 Gosport Borough Cricket Club was formed in 1966 following the merger of Gosport Amateurs & Gosport C.C., and also play at Privett Park.
 They reached the ECB National Club Cricket Championship final at Lord's in 1980.
-Future England players Trevor Jesty & Phil Newport played for the club before moving on to first-class careers.
+Future England players Trevor Jesty and Phil Newport played for the club before moving on to first-class careers.
 In 2008 18 year old Chris Lynn was their overseas player, later going on to represent Australia in ODI & T20I matches.
-They currently run 4 adult league sides, and colts teams from Under 9 to Under 15.
+They currently run four adult league sides, and colts teams from Under 9 to Under 15.

+Gosport is known for its ice hockey.
+Solent Devils, the top level men's team are based out of Planet Ice Gosport and play in the NIHL South 1 with the club's second team playing in South 2.
+The Devils were runners up in the league and playoffs in 2022/23.
+The women's team, Solent Amazons play in the WNIHL structure.

-Gosport also has two Synchronised Ice Skating teams who compete at national level competitions, including the British Synchronised Skating Championships.
-The club use Planet Ice Gosport to train.
+Gosport has two Synchronised Ice Skating teams who compete in national level competitions, including the British Synchronised Skating Championships.
+The club uses Planet Ice Gosport to train.

-Furthermore, Gosport has a model yachting lake which has national and international events held there every year.
-Boats sailed there include the Vane A class, Vane 36, 1 meter, multihull, dragon force and laser.
+Gosport has a model yachting lake which has had national and international events held there.
+Boats sailed include the Vane A class, Vane 36, 1 meter, multihull, dragon force and laser.
 Model yachting used to be one of the most popular sports in Britain.
 Now it is one of only a few lakes in the world that still races vane steered boats, the more traditional kind without remote control or electricity.